codeanywhere/documentation-old/other/faq.md

 Putty config:
 	1. Start PuTTY by double-clicking its executable file;
 	2. PuTTY's initial window is the Session Category (navigate PuTTY's various categories, along the left-hand side of the window);
-	3. In the Host Name field, enter the Container’s DNS (preview.xxxxx.box.codeanywhere.com)
+	3. In the Host Name field, enter the Container’s Host Name (hostXX.codeanyhost.com)
 	4. Enter the port number in the Port field (see Container info)
 	5. Select SSH under Protocol;
 	6. Along the left-hand side of the window, select the Data sub-category, under Connection;